menherajiraiinfo.carrd

 Menhera is a term created by the online mental health community for people struggling with their mental health for the purpose of connection, while jirai-kei is a term for a particular negative stereotype that has evolved into it's own subculture

 Menhera is inherently pro-recovery, while jirai-kei is not.
 Menhera is also a fashion, jirai-kei is not.
-I can explain.
+Everything is fully explained if you read the whole carrd.

 Jirai-kei directly translates to "landmine-type," and can be interpreted as having a similar meaning to something like "psycho bitch".
 It refers to someone, usually (but not limited to) a woman, who is easily triggered, and will blow up and become abusive over small things.
 The term has existed since at least the 90s, usually used by mysoginist men to warn other men about dating red-flag women, based upon a variety of harmless traits.
 Starting in 2020 after a "landmine makeup challenge", the stereotype became more solidified as a certain specific look and went viral.